Pratheesh18/Online-Book-Store/README.md

-# 📚 Book Dashboard Project
+# 📚 Online Book Store

 A responsive book management dashboard built using **Vue.js**.
 This project allows users to manage a collection of books with features like search, sort, add, edit, delete, and image upload.
 It utilizes a **Node.js** backend with **Express.js** and supports JWT-based user authentication.